-3.3 PROMOTE FARMS AND FARMING 1.
+3.3 PROMOTE FARMS AND FARMING Leader/ Partner cies (strategies anticipated to continue over time) are identified by black text. on steps (specific tasks to implement the POCD) are identified by red italic text. ÷ 1.
 Continue to support and promote farms, farmers, and farming.
 CC Town 2.
-Maintain a "right to farm" approach (as per CGS 19a-341) so that farming activities conducted in accordance with generally accepted agricultural practices are not discouraged or unduly restricted.
-3. Continue to support and promote agriculture including: a. "buy-local" promotional programs, and b. "right to farm" (CGS 19a-341).
+Maintain a right to farm approach (as per CGS 19a-341) so that farm- ing activities conducted in accordance with generally accepted agri- cultural practices are not discouraged or unduly restricted.
+Town 3.
+Continue to support and promote agriculture including: a. buy-local promotional programs, and b. right to farm (CGS 19a-341).
 Town 4.
 Maintain zoning regulations which allow for farm-related activities which will help support farms including farmworker housing.
 PZC 5.
-Strive to preserve prime agricultural soils through open space acquisition and the conservation development approach.
+Strive to preserve prime agricultural soils through open space acquisi- tion and the conservation development approach.
 CC PZC